dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 - **Reader:** View all resources, but does not allow you to make any changes.

-You can alos make custom roles!
+You can also make custom roles!
 To do this you need to have an Azure Premium P1/P2 to gain access to custom roles.
 But it will allow you to get super-granular into permissions to pick and choose specifics.
 This is done at the Subscription level under IAM > "+ Custome Role"